valerieniloinsigh31/footnote-app/README.md

 2. Create view template

+Template-html templates.
+Structures what you see in the view.
+Foor loops, shape of images.
+Attribute classes that are designed by CSS.

 3. Connect urls file

+Add the wiring, ensure to import the correct items at the top of the page and the correct url and brackets are used

-Principles of Agile development, prioritisation image storage
+<b>Principles of Agile development, prioritisation</b>

+Connectint cloudinary, using it for image storage and quick urls

 Package=plugs into code already written (use as much/little as possible) Django framework=code is already written, you plug your code into it...Provides basic structure, customize within reason

 Routing between different templates to avoid duplicating/repeating code...extends %%
+Base.html is the premise and other html files used, %% block quotes slotted into base.html file.
+Base.html file extended.

 <b>Class Models</b>
-Class models defined and additional definitions included within those models.
+Class-based models defined within models.py file and additional definitions included within those models.(specifications)
-Profile model (how is this done-form a profile, view other profiles, statistics and levels of engagement)

-Two models derived closely from blog project but customised accordingly and tailored code to suit my project which were the 'idea' model and the 'footnote' model.
+Two models derived closely from the blog walkthrough project but customised accordingly and tailored code to suit my project which were the 'idea' model and the 'footnote' model.

-I added an additional functionality to the footnote model that in order to be able to post a footnote in the first place, this would only become available to the user of they had clicked the check approval tick for the idea.
-Authentication feature.
+I added an additional functionality to the footnote model that a counter was attached to each idea and this was displayed under the idea, to show how many footnotes were received on a comment.
+Also placed exactly beside the likes so a nice visual comparison given for how many footnotes there were compared to how many likes there were.

-Additional model for the person who owns the idea  can soft delete their idea and all correpsonding footnotes at any time so that that the veiw becomes private and visible to only them
+Future features: Additional model for the person who owns the idea can soft-delete their idea and all corresponding footnotes at any time so that that the view becomes private and visible to only them...this will be a good way to ensure that the summary page doesn't become oversaturated.

+Summary page, there will be a filter option inserted to order ideas either by how many green ticks they received or how many FootNotes they recieved.

-The cascade delete effect is in place so once idea is deleted, all accompanying footnotes will be deleted as well.
+The cascade delete effect is in place so once an idea is deleted, all accompanying footnotes will be deleted as well.

-Additional model for 'connect with my profile' Additional model for like/dislike the idea
+-Additional model for 'connect with my profile'...people who leave ideas will be able to set up a profile, containing only their ideas.
-Additional model 'Make this my favourite idea'...function of the FootNote website, users can favourite one idea per per day but once favourited cannot change until 24 hours is up
+-Additional model 'Make this my favourite idea'...function of the FootNote website, users can choose one idea per per day as their favourite.

-Authentication-only those who like the original idea would be able to leave a footnote-this was for website moderation purposes-the focus of the website is to focus on providing small nuggets of inspiration, a nod in the right direction.
+-Authentication-an additional future feature to be added is that only those who like the original idea will be able to leave a footnote-this will be to for website moderation purposes-the focus of the website is to focus on providing small nuggets of inspiration, a nod in the right direction as opposed to negative or frivolous vitriolic comments.

-If the feedback giver votes dislike, discouraging the idea posted then they cannot leave a footnote.

 Max length 280 characters for both idea and footnotes as the focus of the website is on giving helpful nuggets on fast-occuring ideas as opposed to crossing the territory into elaborate collaboration/plagiarism.

-Only one idea per page so focus on one idea per page.

-Summary view-

-administator encouraged to delete the one idea before posting another.
+-Pagination
+Six idea summaries per page, then pagination comes into force.
+This is so the user does not become overwhelmed.
+It is an app designed to be used on a small, mobile device so visually, summary cards for six ideas seems most appropriate, to avoid unnecessary scrolling.
+Once the idea card is clicked into, there will be one idea per page and up to ten footnotes.

-Idea model
+Idea Model:
-FootNote Model
+FootNote Model:

 Counter-select the green check mark, a counter is activated and this is visible also on the summary page so that users can quickly reference an idea that has received a lot of positive feedback and they might want to explore further.

-Users can vote approve/disprove of on idea
-If they vote like only then will they be given the authentication to post a footnote
+Future feature: Users can vote approve/disprove of on idea If they vote like only then will they be given the authentication to post a footnote

 <p>Lucidcharts</p>

-Luidcharts and it's shapes etc would assist me in designing how I wanted the app to look.
+Luidcharts and it's easy-to-use shapes (circles, arrows), color scheme (to discern features/relationships from one another) and tabular format (enabling me to use spearate tabs for different views/drill downs into models etc) greatly assisted me in designing how I wanted the app to look.

-Also the ability to make boxes and shapes color coded-operated as a visual legend of sorts.
+The ability to use various shapes color coded-operated as a visual legend of sorts.
+The arrows also helped me to design on a chani of command.

-I mapped various parts as 'One to Many Relationships' or 'Many to One' and colour coded them
+I mapped various parts as 'One to Many Relationships' or 'Many to One' and colour coded them.

 Order of events and priorisation easier to understand...chain of action